 Project 4: Factors affecting malaria treatment outcome among pregnant women treated with artemether-lumefantrine in Tanzania

-The expression and metabolic profile of serval hepatic drug metabolizing enzymes is altered by hormonal and physiological changes during pregnancy.
+The expression and metabolic profile of serval hepatic drug metabolizing enzymes are altered by hormonal and physiological changes during pregnancy.
 Enhanced antimalarial drug metabolism and lower plasma drug exposure may increase the risks of treatment failure, development of resistance and negative birth outcomes.
 Receiving the same therapy, the pharmacokinetics and treatment outcome of antimalarial drugs may differ between pregnant and non-pregnant women.
-Knowledge on the pharmacokinetics of antimalarial drugs, and its impact on treatment response in pregnant women is still minimal.
-In addition, the impact of pharmacogenetic variations on malaria treatment outcome in pregnant women remain to be explored.
+Knowledge on the pharmacokinetics of antimalarial drugs and its impact on treatment response in pregnant women is still minimal.
+In addition, the impact of pharmacogenetic variations on malaria treatment outcome in pregnant women remains to be explored.
 We are conducting a pharmacogenetic and pharmacokinetic prospective cohort study in pregnant women with uncomplicated Plasmodium falciparum infection treated with artemisinin lumefantrine combination therapy in Tanzania.

 This study is funded by grant from Sida.

 Efavirenz (EFV), a potent antiretroviral drug is approved by US-FDA and WHO to treat HIV infected children > 3 years of age.
 US-FDA has recently expanded the use of efavirenz (EFV) based ART for children aged ≥ 3 months weighing > 3.5 kg.
 However, waiting for more pharmacokinetic (PK) safety and efficacy data in children, WHO continues to limit the use of EFV in children < 3 years of age.
-The current body weight based EFV dose recommendation to treat infant and children is a scaled-down prediction from population PK modelling of data obtained from adults treated with the standard maximum EFV dose (600mg/day).
+The current body weight based EFV dose recommendation to treat infant and children is a scaled-down prediction from population PK modeling of data obtained from adults treated with the standard maximum EFV dose (600mg/day).
 We are conducting a three-phase efavirenz pharmacokinetics, pharmacogenetics and pharmacodynamics based dose optimization study in HIV and HIV-TB co-infected children in Uganda and Ethiopia.
-Result from this study will provide evidence-based recommendation for policy makers to develop effective pediatric HIV treatment guidelines particularly in Sub-Saharan Africa.
+Result from this study will provide an evidence-based recommendation for policymakers to develop effective pediatric HIV treatment guidelines, particularly in Sub-Saharan Africa.

-Project 6: Pharmacokinetics and Pharmacogenetics of Cyclophosphamide and tamoxifen for treatment of Breast Cancer patients in Ethiopia.
+Project 6: Pharmacokinetics and Pharmacogenetics of Cyclophosphamide and tamoxifen for the treatment of Breast Cancer patients in Ethiopia.

 Academic honours, awards and prizes